 Types of worms

-Round worms: Some of the most common worms for chickens.
-These parasites live in the digestive tract and can grow to about 2-4 inches in length.
-They can be some of the easiest to diagnose because they are large enough that you can see them plainly in your chicken’s droppings.
-They will look like little pieces of spaghetti.
-Round worms can not be transmitted to humans, but they do have the ability in an extreme infestation to move into the cloaca where they can get into an egg before the shell is formed, making for a nasty discovery when you crack the egg open.
+Round worms can not be transmitted to humans, but they do have the ability in an extreme infestation to move into the chicken’s cloaca.
+From there they can get into an egg before the shell is formed, making for a nasty discovery when you crack the egg open.
 Because they live in the digestive tract, they can interfere with your chicken’s ability to absorb nutrients from their food.
-Chickens with a round worm infestation will develop anemia, loose weight despite eating and have a pale comb and pale yolk in her eggs.
+Chickens with a round worm infestation will develop anemia, loose weight despite eating a lot, and have a pale comb and pale yolk in her eggs.
 Left unchecked a round worm infestation could eventually lead to death.

-Caecal worms: Another worm that can live in the digestive tract, caecal worms are smaller (about 1/2 inch) and a greyish white.
+Another worm that can live in the digestive tract, caecal worms are smaller (about 1/2 inch) and a greyish white.
 These worms are common, but are not terribly dangerous to the chicken.
-Most birds will not display any symptoms from caecal worms
+Most birds will not display any symptoms from caecal worms.

 How do chickens get worms?